Robert-van-Engelen/Forth500/manual.md

     FILES ↲

-You can also specify a drive and glob pattern with `FILES`:
+You can also specify a drive with a glob pattern to list matching `FILES`:

     FILES F:*.FTH ↲